pupeno/jar-copier/README.md

 # jar-copier

-A Leiningen plugin to copy a jar from your dependencies into your resources.
-This is necesarry in the case of Java agents for example, which have to be present as jars outside the uberjar.
+[jar-copier](https://carouselapps.com/jar-copier/) is a Leiningen plugin to copy a jar from your dependencies into your resources.
+This is necessary in the case of Java agents for example, which have to be present as jars outside the uberjar.

 ## Usage